Spantech is helping to build Australia’s most advanced zoo in the heart of Western Sydney

 The Architect’s primary concept was to have the building mimic the landscape and blend into the existing and proposed new landscape solution for the site.
 The buildings on the site each create a point of difference within the area of the master plan, the buildings own expression is based on the use and the position within the site.

-The form of the buildings will maximises the opportunity offered from the site without impacting on surrounding landscape, and the amenity of the area.
+The form of the buildings will maximise the opportunity offered from the site without impacting on surrounding landscape, and the amenity of the area.

 Using a Spantech earth covered building fits perfectly with the Architect’s vision to ensure buildings becomes identifiable from afar, yet sits comfortably in the landscape.